hollowdll/chat-messaging-app/README.md

 # About

-Backend application developed with Spring Boot.
+MVC Backend application developed with Spring Boot.

 # Features